Home

 Laborer

-1880 census of Plymouth township records Miles Howcott as a farmer aged 50 and Adeline as being aged 45 (an age that does not accord with the age noted ten years earlier).
+The 1880 census of Plymouth township records Miles Howcott as a farmer aged 50 and Adeline as being aged 45 (an age that does not accord with the one noted ten years earlier).
 The previous household on the census list was that of their son John with his family and the household before that was of their son William with his family, so they presumably all lived near to each other.

 Most records of the 1890 census do not survive.
 However, a special enumeration was taken in June of that year of civil war veterans who had served in the Union Army.
 These records escaped destruction and include Miles Howcott at Plymouth township.